 The Graph Properties page will open with the list of available signals in the left window.
-Signals to be plotted, referred to as pens, can be moved from the available signals list to the right window.
+Signals plotted are referred to as pens, can be moved from the available signals list to the right window.
 Once in the right window, the pen color and order can be customized:

-Figure K-2.
+Figure L-2.
 DataLog Graph Properties

-The graph can be generated by selecting OK in the Graph Properties Menu.
+Generate the graph by selecting OK in the Graph Properties Menu.
 Once generated, the plot is given in the top portion of the screen and the pen details are given on the bottom.
-The Scale(Low) and Scale(High) are automatically set initially but can also be set manually.
-Two cursors can be dragged on the plots in order to see exact values and compare data between two-time stamps (Y1 column in the Pen details is Cursor 1, Y2 column is Cursor 2, and Delta-Y is the change in the signal value between the two cursors).
-In the bottom right-hand corner of the window, the 'Time Difference' is given in seconds and is the amount of time difference between the cursors.
+The Scale (Low) and Scale (High) are automatically set initially but can also be set manually.
+Two cursors can be dragged on the plots in order to see exact values and compare data between two time stamps (Y1 column in the Pen details is Cursor 1, Y2 column is Cursor 2, and Delta-Y is the change in the signal value between the two cursors).
+In the bottom right hand corner of the window, the 'Time Difference' is in seconds and is the amount of time difference between the cursors.
 Please see the help menu within Control Assistant for detailed information on all menu options.

-Figure K-3.
+Figure L-3.
 Datalog Plot